helium/helium-packet-router/docs/routing.md

     HPREU <--> CS
 ```

-1. Each hotspot now connects to a global Geo DNS Load Balancer [^1] (LB).
-The LB then redirect each Hotspot to a cluster of Helium Packet Router (HPR) in its own region.
-Ex: if a Hotspot is in San Francisco it will get round-robin[^2] to the North America Cluster, if another is in Paris France, it will get round-robin to the EU cluster. *Note that each region may have a different number of servers to accomodate for load.*
-2. Each HPR gets its routing information from [Config Service](https://github.com/helium/oracles/tree/main/iot_config) (see [Routing Configuration](#routing-configuration)).
-3. Data is then router to appropriate LoRaWan Network Server (LNS)[^3].

 ## Configuration

-All of the devices' routing information is contained in the [Config Service](https://github.com/helium/oracles/tree/main/iot_config) (CS).
+All of the devices routing information is contained in the [Config Service](https://github.com/helium/oracles/tree/main/iot_config) (CS).
 The CS can be interacted via [CLI](https://github.com/helium/helium-config-service-cli) or directly using the [Proto APIs](https://github.com/helium/proto/blob/master/src/service/iot_config.proto).

 ### OUI

+At the top of it all is the [Org (or OUI)](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L46) which defines a few things, like the `owner` and `payer` keys [(see here)](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L46).

-Request to [create an organization or OUI](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L650) to the fundation.
-You can at this point purchase [Device Addresses or DevAddrs](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L27).
+Uppon request, an OUI is [created](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L650) and assigned by the fundation.
+You can, at this point, purchase [Device Addresses or DevAddrs](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L27).
 If you would like to roam on the Helium network and already have your own [LoRaWan Net ID](https://www.thethingsnetwork.org/docs/lorawan/prefix-assignments/) [see here](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L652).

 ### Route

-Create a [Route](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L120) (or more) via [service](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L671), we recommend using the [CLI](https://github.com/helium/helium-config-service-cli) for this step.
+Routes tells each HPR exactly where to send data packets.
+To [create](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L671) a [Route](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L120) we recommend using the [CLI](https://github.com/helium/helium-config-service-cli) for this step.

 1. You will need to set your `net_id`, it should match the one assigned to you when you OUI was created.
 2. Set its `oui`.